-= Course available through Distance Learning (see page 47).
-Entrepreneurship (Skill Set) The Entrepreneurship Skill Set applies entrepreneurial principles to establishing, organizing and managing a business.
-Students complete a market research and feasibility assessment and develop a business plan, which includes an executive summary, vision and mission statement, company overview, product strategy, market analysis and market plan, and financial plan.
 Students enrolled in these courses may not be eligible to receive financial aid or Veterans Administration benefits.
-Contact Information Information about these courses is available from the Business Occupations Department at (505) 224-3811, or from Advisement and Counseling at (505) 224-4321 (Main Campus) or (505) 224-5646 (Montoya Campus).
+Contact Information Information about these courses is available from the Business & Information Technology Office at (505) 224-3811, or from Advisement and Counseling at (505) 224-4321 (Main Campus) or (505) 224-5646 (Montoya Campus).